dashton90/aws-study-guides/SAA-CO2/README.md

 * Once a peering connection is established, the owner of each VPC must add a route to one or more of their VPC route tables that points to the IP address range of the other VPC.
 * There is no charge for VPC peering, however there are charges for data transfer across peering connections.

+## AWS PrivateLink
+AWS PrivateLink allows you to connect your VPC to AWS resources, and use them as if they were inside your VPC.

+AWS Direct Connect
+==
+AWS Direct Connect is a networking service that provides an alternative to using the internet to connect to AWS.
+Using AWS Direct Connect, data that would have previously been transported over the internet is delivered through a private network connection between your facilities and AWS.
+Direct Connect can reduce costs, increase bandwidth, and provide a more consistent network experience than internet-based connections.
+All AWS services can be used with Direct Connect.

 Route 53
 ==